 Notes to users of previous versions

-If you have used a previous version of intelliScore, you may notice some changes in version 7.
+If you have used a version of intelliScore prior to version 7, you may notice some changes in version 7.
 Here is a summary of the most significant differences:

-The patch map editor has been replaced with the ensemble editor.
+The Patch Map Editor has been replaced with the Ensemble Editor.
 Although they appear similar, the two function very differently behind the scenes.
-Prior versions of intelliScore could assign each detected note to a MIDI track based on its pitch and position in the stereo image.
-If a note fell into two or more pitch ranges, the same note would be assigned to multiple tracks.
+Prior versions of intelliScore could assign each detected note to a MIDI channel based on its pitch and position in the stereo image.
+If a note fell into two or more pitch ranges, the same note would be assigned to multiple MIDI channels.
 The ensemble version, however, actually listens to the sound of each note and attempts to identify which instrument(s) produced that note.

-(If you have the Polyphonic Edition of intelliScore, the patch map editor has been removed.
-All the notes played by all the different instruments in your audio will be assigned to one MIDI track.
+(If you have the Polyphonic Edition of intelliScore, the Patch Map Editor has been removed.
+All the notes played by all the different instruments in your audio will be assigned to one MIDI channel.
 If your audio contains multiple instruments, consider upgrading to intelliScore Ensemble Edition.
 IntelliScore Ensemble is the only product in the world that can listen to audio comprised of several different instruments and convert it to a MIDI file containing the notes played, broken down by instrument.
 The Ensemble Edition actually listens to the sound of each note and attempts to identify which instrument(s) produced that note.)

 The Edit Audio and Edit MIDI buttons have been removed from the main window.
 These functions have been moved to the newly enhanced SyncPlayer.
 After creating or loading a project, click the right arrow in the toolbar to open the SyncPlayer.
 From there, select the audio/MIDI file pair you want to edit from the list.
 Then, click either the sine wave button to open the audio file in your audio editor, or click the musical notes button to open the MIDI file in your MIDI file editor.